 Redfin -

+Led the adoption and deployment of Kubernetes, directly designing several key components of our integration.
 In addition to championing the effort, I played a lead role in implementing the chosen security model, multi-region redundancy, integration with existing cloud and on-premise networks and several pieces of custom automation.

 Several "buy" options for layering a deployment pipeline on top of vanilla kubernetes assume a static layout of "namespaces".
 Namespaces are a central feature of kubernetes which control access to secrets and hardware resources: a static namespace layout introduces unnecessary friction when the applications within are more dynamic.

 To create the automation enabling a more dynamic, flexible namespace model we chose to build several "controllers" (robots running within the clusters) using metacontroller.
-These controllers validate and responded to certain requests by creating configured namespaces and turning control of them over to the requestor.
+These controllers validate and responded to certain requests by creating configured namespaces and turning control of them over to the requester.
 The right to make these requests is protected with the native authorization rules, enabling controlled, dynamic dispersal of cluster resources.

 Moz -